KaueAbade/ModbusMaster/README.md

 ## Overview
-This is an Arduino library for communicating with Modbus slaves over RS232/485 (via RTU protocol).
+This is a fork of the [ModbusMaster](https://github.com/4-20ma/ModbusMaster) Arduino library for communicating with Modbus slaves over RS232/485 (via RTU protocol).
+It adds an Slave Id call to each Modbus function call and a proper T1.5 and T3.5 delay acording to the [Specification and Implementation Guide for MODBUS over serial line](https://www.modbus.org/docs/Modbus_over_serial_line_V1_02.pdf).
+Now the begin function takes the baudRate in place of the slave id (`ModbusMaster::begin(uint32_t baud, Stream &serial)`) and the functions in itself the slave id as in (`uint8_t ModbusMaster::readHoldingRegisters(uint8_t slave, uint16_t u16ReadAddress, uint16_t u16ReadQty)`).

 ## Features